aimms/language-reference/optimization-modeling-components/advanced-methods-for-nonlinear-programs/the-aimms-presolver.rst

 .. rubric:: Supported operators

-The presolve algorithm can handle nonlinear expressions build up by the operators listed in :numref:`table:nlp.opr-presolve`.
+The presolve algorithm can handle nonlinear expressions build up by the operators listed in :ref:`this table <table:nlp.opr-presolve>`.
 If a nonlinear constraint contains an operator that is not in this table then it will be ignored by the presolve algorithm.